ahmttcn/ahmttcn/README.md

 I am an experienced **Automotive Software Engineer** bridging the gap between hardware and high-level software applications.
 My expertise spans from low-level embedded development and intricate protocol analysis to creating robust desktop tools for diagnostics and simulation.

-Due to the proprietary nature of my work in the automotive industry (NDA), most of my contributions are in private repositories.
+Due to the proprietary nature of my work in the automotive industry (NDA), most of my detailed contributions are in **private repositories**.
 I specialize in **Reverse Engineering** complex systems and developing solutions for **ECU communication**.

 ---